johnbhurst/nqueens/golang/README.md

 ## Functional - parallel GCP n1-highcpu-16

-    Board size 8 has 92 solutions.
-Calculated in 143.87µs.
-    Board size 9 has 352 solutions.
-Calculated in 397.365µs.
-    Board size 10 has 724 solutions.
-Calculated in 870.71µs.
     Board size 11 has 2680 solutions.
 Calculated in 2.077255ms.
     Board size 12 has 14200 solutions.
 Calculated in 9.316836ms.
     Board size 13 has 73712 solutions.
 Calculated in 53.329788ms.